Qatar Olympic Committee: History

 The QOC was formed in 1979 and was granted full recognition by the International Olympic Committee in 1980.
 QOC's main goal is to bring world-class sports events to Qatar, ensure sporting success and encourage people to participate in sports at all levels.
-The QOC developed many programs, events and initiatives, such as National Sports Day, the Qatar Olympic Academy, the Qatar Women’s Sports Committee, the Schools Olympic Program, and the Qatar Athlete Development Pathway.
-Their vision is to become a leading nation in bringing the world together through the development of sport.
-They want to support and develop performance in sports within the context of olympic spirit and spread physical activities throughout Qatar.
+The QOC developed many programs, events and initiatives, such as National Sports Day, the Qatar Olympic Academy, the Qatar Women's Sports Committee, the Schools Olympic Program, and the Qatar Athlete Development Pathway.
 Joaan bin Hamad bin Khalifa Al Thani, the fifth son of the father Emir, became the QOC president in May 2015.
 During the Asian Games in Doha 2006, he was the ambassador of the Torch relay.
 In 2015, he was also the president of the Organizing Committee of the 24th Men's Handball World Championship.

+Key programs and initiatives

+QOC runs several key initiatives aimed at promoting sports culture and community engagement in Qatar.
+Notably, National Sports Day is an annual event that unites the Qatari community through sports, emphasizing physical fitness and the importance of sports in daily life.
+Another significant initiative is the Schools Olympic Program, which encourages youth participation in sports and instills Olympic values such as respect, friendship, and excellence among young athletes.

+These programs aim to increase public participation in sports and physical activity, building a stronger foundation for the country’s athletic future.
+They also encourage collaboration between schools, local sports organizations, and community members to foster a healthy and active lifestyle.

+QOC as a soft power tool

+The Qatar Olympic Committee (QOC) plays a pivotal role in Qatar’s soft power strategy by using sports diplomacy to strengthen international relations, especially within the MENA region and globally.
+QOC engages with other National Olympic Committees and participates in major international sports conferences, which enhances Qatar's image and influence on the global stage.

+Through hosting prestigious international sporting events and supporting collaborative international sports initiatives, QOC helps position Qatar as a hub for global sports diplomacy, fostering partnerships that extend beyond the realm of athletics.